SSG-DRD-IOT/intel_retail_workshop/Age_Gender_Detection.md

 ![](images/AgeGender_flowchart.png)

 ### Define a AgeGenderDetection class
-Here, we will define a class that includes the declaration of data member and member functions that will be used for Age and Gender detection using OpenVINO™.
+Here, we will define a class that includes the declaration of data member and member functions that will be used for Age and Gender detection using OpenVINO™ toolkit.
 - Replace #TODO: Define class for Age & Gender Detection
 - Paste the following code